Going to America: Synopsis

 After Ted prevents a depressed Father Kevin (Tommy Tiernan) from jumping to his death at the "It's Great Being a Priest" conference, an American priest, Father Buzz Cagney (Jeff Harding), asks him if he will come to a parish in Los Angeles.
 Ted cannot wait and excitedly tells Jack, Dougal and Mrs. Doyle, who incorrectly think they will be able to come with him.
 Ted does not have the heart to tell them otherwise and brings them to the airport, dumping them there while he gets on the plane.
 However, Ted has second thoughts when Buzz mentions the gang culture around Ted's new parish in Los Angeles and its violent state.
-Realising he is in serious trouble, Ted abandons going on his trip and rejoins Jack, Dougal and Mrs Doyle.
+Realising he will be in a worse difficult situation, Ted abandons going on his trip and rejoins Jack, Dougal and Mrs Doyle.
 It transpires that the three of them never wanted to go to the States anyway, with the possible exception of Jack, who yells 'Feck!' when he learns of what has gone wrong, though the promise of a drink cheers him up.
-The group leaves the airport and heads for home, and Ted resigns himself to the fact he is probably never going to escape Craggy Island.
+The group leaves the airport and heads for home, and Ted resigns himself to the fact he is probably going to be on Craggy Island for the rest of his life.
 The scene then transits to a montage of moments from every episode of the series in reverse order, ending with Ted and Dougal wishing each other goodnight.